USC is committed to offering a postgraduate research environment of the highest quality for all candidates within our programs.

 The University must comply with the Higher Degree by Research Academic Policy and associated Procedures and related documents which outline the responsibilities of the University, faculties, and supervisors.

 The scholarship will be terminated under the following circumstances:

-If the recipient fails to comply with Conditions laid out in this document (including any addendums)
+If the USC Research Scholarship holder fails to comply with Conditions laid out in this document (including any addendums)

 If the candidate does not resume study after a period of leave or does not make arrangements to extend that period of leave in a timely manner